arborvitae-gg/ero-math-test/docs/admin-guide.md

 ## Overview

-This guide explains how admins can manage users, quizzes, questions, and results in the Ero-Math web app.
+This guide explains how admins can manage users, quizzes, questions, and results in the quiz web app.

 ## Accessing the Admin Panel